Right to repair and the OPC: Essential information and tools

 The Office de la protection du consommateur (OPC) is a public agency under the Government of Québec responsible for enforcing the Consumer Protection Act (CPA) and its regulations.
 Its mission is twofold: to educate consumers about their rights and obligations, and to oversee business practices to ensure fairness, transparency, and compliance with the law.

-Filing a complaint: Admissible vs. inadmissible
+Filing a report: Admissible vs. inadmissible

 - It concerns a consumer contract between a consumer and a merchant.